 Iron deficiency (a common condition) can lead to anaemia which is where the iron stores in the body have become depleted and haemoglobin synthesis is inhibited.
 Symptoms include tiredness, lack of stamina, breathlessness, depression, dim vision and poor memory, all of which are associated with decreased oxygen supply to tissues and organs.
 Iron deficiency in infants can result in impaired learning ability and behavioural problems.
-There are two dietary forms of iron, haem iron, found in animal tissues, and non haem, present in plant foods.
-The amount of iron absorbed from various foods ranges from 1% up to 10% for animal foods.
+There are two dietary forms of iron, haem (found in animal tissues) and non-haem (present in plant foods).

 The former RDA, Recommended Daily Amounts, have now been replaced by the term Reference Nutrient Intake (RNI).
 The RNI is the amount of nutrient which is enough for at least 97% of the population.

 ||Teen boys up to adult males

 Extra iron is required by women during pregnancy and breast feeding.
 In women, loss from menstruation adds considerably to requirements, though the losses are variable.
 Research shows that 10% women of child bearing age will need more iron than the RNI indicates.